 How can you convince people that being selfish helps no one?

-Stiglitz sees the inequality of our global societies as the root of the worst conflicts in our "wrong ruled economy".
-He knows, of course, that nobody in society likes to pick up the tab for other people, but Stiglitz still proclaims:
+Stiglitz sees the inequality of global societies as the root of the worst conflicts in what he refers to as our "wrongly ruled economy."

 Selfishness leads to even the selfish people being worse off.